timidri/puppetlabs-relay/README.md

 * `change_count`: The number of property changes to the resource
 * `out_of_sync_count`: The number of properties that were out of sync on the node
+* `containment_path`: The full hierarchical path to the resource
+* `corrective_change`: True if this change reflected a correction of configuration drift, false otherwise

 ## Limitations